-From 1953 pedestal telephones were introduced and no more traditional boxes were built.
+By the early 1960s no more traditional boxes were being built.
 In their heyday there were almost 1,000 – now only 19 remain, eight of which are Grade II listed buildings.

 You can find more recent photographs of AA boxes, including many from the list above and some that are in museums on www.redphonebox.info

 1912 First AA roadside ‘sentry’ boxes installed to give shelter to patrols, who literally patrolled sections of road.
 Box no.1 was at Newingreen, near Hythe, Kent, on the A20/A261.
 They were soon equipped with a telephone to allow contact with patrols and members were entitled to make free local calls.